Instability of Turing patterns in reaction-diffusion-ODE systems: Results and comments

-The main goal of this paper is to formulate assumptions on stationary solutions of problem \eqref{eq1}-\eqref{ini}, which lead to their instability.
-Then, we show that such assumptions are satisfied in a natural way in reaction-diffusion-ODE systems modeling the Turing instability.

-First, we consider {\it regular stationary solutions} $(U,V)$ of problem \eqref{eq1}-\eqref{Neumann}, namely, we assume that there exists a solution (not necessarily unique) of the equation $f\big(U(x),V(x)\big)=0$ that is given by the relation $U(x)=k(V(x))$ for all $x\in \Omega$ with a $C^1$-function $k=k(V)$.
-Thus, every regular stationary solution $(U,V)$ of the boundary value problem
+First, we focus on {\it regular stationary solutions} $(U,V)$ of problem \eqref{eq1}-\eqref{Neumann}.
+For this, we assume that there exists a solution (not necessarily unique) of the equation $f\big(U(x),V(x)\big)=0$ that is given by the relation $U(x)=k(V(x))$ for all $x\in \Omega$ with a $C^1$-function $k=k(V)$.
+Then, every regular solution $(U,V)$ of the boundary value problem

 satisfies the elliptic problem

 where